mawrkus/learn-redux/README.md

 ### Middleware

 - Middleware provide **extension points** between dispatching an action and the moment it reaches the reducer.
-- They are higher-order functions that compose a dispatch function to return a new dispatch function.
+- They form a pipeline around `dispatch` and can **modify / intercept / interact** with any action coming through that pipeline.

 ![Redux Middleware](./img/redux-middleware.png)

+- They are **higher-order functions** that compose a `dispatch` function to return a new `dispatch` function.
+- They are given references to the store's `dispatch` and `getState` methods.
+- They are a place of choice for managing all the **side effects** (async behavior, ...).

 Some usages: